 What if Your Platform has a Call-Back Option?

-Many platforms have at least some form of call-back functionality.
+Many platforms have at least some form of callback functionality.
 If your platform has this option, use it!
-By all means, you should experiment with call-backs, especially if there is no added cost.
+By all means, you should experiment with voice callbacks, especially if there is no added cost.

 - If you change platforms in the future, you will have to start over.
-(As a bonus: having call-backs in place from a 3rd party during a platform transition is great way to mitigate any hiccups that might occur.)
+As a bonus: having callback tech in place from a 3rd party during a platform transition is a great way to mitigate any hiccups that might occur.

 - If you have a multi-site or multi-platform scenario, you will need to configure each call-back solution separately.